Northern Transcon: Route

 From Essex, the line follows the Flathead River valley to Whitefish, Montana.
 Located in Whitefish is a restored passenger depot/museum (also serving Amtrak).
 The line continues northwest to Stryker, Montana, then turns south and passes through the 7 mi Flathead Tunnel as it runs west toward Sandpoint, Idaho.
 The line leaves the Rocky Mountains after Athol, Idaho and reaches Spokane, Washington.

 At Spokane the route splits into two, with one line going to Seattle, Washington and the other to Portland, Oregon.

-This route required construction of the Flathead Tunnel through the Rocky Mountains in Montana and the new Cascade Tunnel through the Cascade Mountains in Washington; these are the two longest railroad tunnels in the country.
+The two longest railroad tunnels in the country are along the Northern Transcon: the Flathead Tunnel through the Rocky Mountains in Montana and the new Cascade Tunnel through the Cascade Mountains in Washington.

 From St. Paul to the West Coast, this is basically the route of Amtrak's Empire Builder.
 But the Builder turns north in Fargo onto a BNSF secondary line to reach Grand Forks, North Dakota, while the Northern Transcon heads directly toward Minot.
 The Builder rejoins the Transcon main route at Minot and continues on to Seattle, though a section branches off to serve Portland, Oregon.
 BNSF also owns trackage with running rights in Winnipeg, Manitoba, Canada, where it has a yard operated by a switch unit and full crew.
 The track is maintained by a small track crew.